Atorizil/ASL-SOTTR/README.md

 Okay...
 Let's try to explain this

 ## Auto Timer Starting
-You can choose to start the timer at New Game and or Cozumel (12:30 Penalty)
+You can choose to start the timer at New Game and or Cozumel (where the 12:30 Penalty is)

 Some issues: (These shouldn't be too bad)
  - Timer will start in the beginning of Cozumel no matter what if enabled